BestTimesToVisit.com Logo

 culture

 Learn a few basic Farsi phrases.
-Even simple greetings like "Salam" (hello) and "Merci" (thank you) will go a long way in showing respect and making connections with locals.
-People will appreciate the effort, and it can open doors to more authentic experiences.
+Even simple greetings like "Salam" (hello) and "Merci" (thank you) go a long way in showing respect and making connections with locals.
+People will appreciate the effort, and it can lead to more authentic interactions.

 food